Your Ski Travel Insurance comes with a number of benefits. These include:

-How to stay safe when skiing
+How to stay safe when skiing and snowboarding

 It is also useful to carry a rucksack with essential items like water and sun cream, as the higher altitude means that the sun is stronger, and you are more likely to be affected.
 It is also beneficial to wear goggles or sunglasses with UV protection so that your eyes are protected from the sunlight.

 Be careful if planning to drink alcohol before stepping onto the snow as the higher altitude means that you can be affected quicker than you normally would.
 It could affect your reaction times and your co-ordination, which could lead to you injuring yourself and other people.
 Accidents caused by being under the influence of alcohol could mean that your ski travel insurance doesn’t cover costs if you injure yourself, or someone else on the slopes.